Innovative implant and gel stimulates regrowth of damaged nerves

 The study has managed to find a way to bridge the gap between two damaged nerve endings.
 First, the biodegradable tube is used to reconnect the two severed ends of the damaged nerve, and then the GRG that lines the inside of the tube stimulates the growth of nerve fibres.
 This eventually encourages the nerve endings to reconnect, and according to the study this can even help in cases of massive nerve damage.

 The findings of this study by Tel Aviv University have been gaining international recognition in recent weeks, and this high level of interest could soon lead to a great deal more research and investment into the development of a biodegradable implant and GRG which could be available across the globe.
-With such wide interest, those who have found themselves using walk in showers because of mobility difficulties could soon find that they can regain some of their former mobility for the first time in history.
+With such wide interest, those who have found themselves using walk in showers and baths because of mobility difficulties could soon find that they can regain some of their former mobility for the first time in history.

 Image Credit: Dreaming in the deep south (flickr.com)